jeanwl/TUNIC-LiveSplitOne-AutoSplitter/README.md

 # Description

-This program allows TUNIC autosplitting on LiveSplit One Browser, which is CSS customisable unlike original LiveSplit.
+This program allows TUNIC autosplitting on LiveSplit One Browser, which is CSS customizable unlike original LiveSplit.

 I suggest using [LiveSplit One OBS Layout](https://github.com/jeanwll/LiveSplitOne-OBS-Layout) which was made alongside this project.